 We recognise that SEND includes learning and mental health difficulties, emotional, social, sensory impairments, language disorders and physical disability.
 Children with educational special needs are identified through observation and ongoing assessment.

 For our School SEN Information Report, please click here

 SEN Information Report Appendices:

 Equality at Pakeman

 At Pakeman Primary School we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from the school, irrespective of race, gender, disability, faith or religion or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to the school feel proud of their identity and able to participate fully in school life.
-Our Equalities Policy and Equalities Action Plan have been developed by staff and governors, and informed by pupils and parents.
+Our Equalities Policy and Equalities Objectives have been developed by staff and governors, and informed by pupils and parents.
 These can be found on our Policies page.